hrydgard/ppsspp/README.md

 ﻿The aim of this hackish branch is to:
  - hackfix stuff that might never get fixed because it's a regression to an unpopular game caused by a fix to popular one etc,
  - add my workaround cheat.db as a submodule to distinguish cheats and patches on importing,
- - more compat.ini hacks to easier test rare games against known problems and regressions.
+ - more compat.ini hacks to easier test rare games against known problems and regressions,
+ - merge some wip stuff,
+ - customize stuff to my preference and be completely free with experimenting.